To achieve perfection, a storm must cause a hell of a lot of damage. This one did…and it didn't even have a name.

 By some miracle, there were no casualties, and William Browning Jackson, then the Island Manager and Tuan, opened his house to the homeless Malay women and children.
 His wife and children played host to 22 unexpected houseguests while Jackson and the Malay men salvaged what they could from their buried former homes.

-So when you're reading Ocean's Triumph…no, I didn't make the storm up, nor its aftermath.
+So when you're reading Ocean's Widow…no, I didn't make the storm up, nor its aftermath.